 Lastly we have a shot of the launch tunnel for the Guardians coaster before you get to where the track inclines:

 You can see the inside of the launch tunnel and the massive amounts of scaffolding that are setup throughout.
 The track for the roller coaster trains runs in the lower half of that tunnel.

 My question is how are the trains going to return to the loading area once the ride is done in the main attraction show building?
 Will they install another track above the launch one?
 Below it?

 It didn’t look like there are two tracks installed next to each other on the same level, so unless there is room and they just haven’t done it yet you’ll be returning either above or below.
 I guess we’ll just have to wait and see!

 We have a whole Walt Disney World construction updates page where you can check out all of the current projects going on around property.

 Other Disney World Construction Updates:

-I want to know what you think about the latest developments on the Guardians of the Galaxy roller coaster in Epcot…
+I want to know what you think about the latest construction updates for the Guardians of the Galaxy roller coaster in Epcot…

 - Which upcoming Disney World attraction are you most looking forward to?